census-instrumentation/opencensus-website/content/quickstart/cpp/tracing.md

 ./bazel-bin/tracing
 ```

-which will produece such output:
+which will produce such output:

 ```shell
 ./bazel-bin/tracing